All Disease begins in the Gut! ~Hippocrates

 - Avoid difficult food combinations – a topic that is commonly misunderstood & needs to be discussed in detail!

 - Small sips of warm water or ayurvedic herbal teas as per your prakruti or vikruti during a meal will aid digestion and absorption of food.

 - Do not drink iced water as it slows agni and digestion.
 Indeed ice water should not be taken under most circumstances, as it is too shocking to the system.

 - Proper chewing is essential to good digestion, ensuring food gets thoroughly mixed with saliva.

 - A cup of lassi (yogurt drink) at the end of a meal also aids in the digestive process.

 - Ideally, one should fill the stomach with one-third food, one-third liquid and one-third should be left empty.

 - Finally – Eat the right diet that is right for your PRAKRUTI (body type).

-To identify your true Prakruti and learn all about the diet & lifestyle that’s right for your Prakruti, please go through our self-paced online course “Health & wellness with Ayurveda”.
-I highly recommend that you get the foundational principles of Ayurveda strong before you jump on to our next course on Improving Digestion!
+To identify your true Prakruti and learn all about the diet & lifestyle that’s right for your Prakruti, please go through our self-paced online course “Basics of Ayurveda”.

 The content provided in my blogs are for knowledge sharing purposes only and is not intended to be a substitute for professional medical advice, diagnosis or treatment.